 The name attribute is a string of characters that is used to label a form control (field) with a name.
 The name must be unique to that document and cannot be reused.

-The onblur attribute is an event that allows the execution of JavaScript code when an element loses focus (for example, the mouse was clicked onto another element or a tab navigation directed the cursor elsewhere).
+The onblur event allows the execution of JavaScript code when an element loses focus (for example, the mouse was clicked onto another element or a tab navigation directed the cursor elsewhere).

 onchange